 Weekend Food Prep:

-This recipe has been added to a new category called Weekend Food Prep to help you find recipes you can prep or cook on the weekend and eat during the week!
+This slow cooker beef stew recipe with lots of garlic has been added to a category called Weekend Food Prep to help you find recipes you can prep or cook on the weekend and eat during the week!

-- 1-2 T olive oil (for browning beef)
+- 1 T olive oil (for browning beef)

 - 1 cup garlic cloves, peeled and cut into lengthwise slivers

 - 1 cup Kalamata Olives, cut in half lengthwise

 - 2 T capers, rinsed

 - 3 bay leaves

 - one 14.5 oz. can diced tomatoes with juice

 - one 8 oz. can tomato sauce